 Dr. Michael Paff is the Editor of the NYASP Newsletter and the Culturally-Responsive Practices Committee Chair.
 He is a school psychologist, CSE chair, and Dignity Act Coordinator at Highland High School in Ulster County, adjunct instructor at Marist College, and maintains a private practice as a licensed psychologist.
 Mike's professional interests include multidisciplinary assessment, supervision, supporting students with emotional/behavioral needs, cognitive behavioral and dialectical behavioral therapy, post-secondary transition, PBIS, and the needs of LGBTQ students.
 Mike can be reached at firstname.lastname@example.org.

 Mitchell J. Samet, Ph.D. is the current NYASP Liaison for External Partnerships, after recently serving as Conference 2020 Co-Chair, Fiscal Advisor, Treasurer and Treasurer- Elect.
 Dr. Samet earned his MS/Specialist degree in Educational Psychology and Statistics at SUNY Albany and a Ph.D. in Educational Psychology: School Psychology at the CUNY Graduate Center.
 He worked for over 30 years as a School Psychologist and Clinical Team Coordinator in urban, rural and suburban settings.
 After retiring from full-time school practice, Dr. Samet has been an Adjunct Graduate Professor at the Mercy College School Psychology program, as a Consultant to several Westchester, NY school districts, and as a Licensed NY Psychologist in private practice.
 Dr. Samet currently chairs the School and Youth Workgroup for the NYS OMH Suicide Prevention Council, trains extensively in suicide prevention and intervention, and consults with numerous organizations on this topic.
 Dr. Samet can be reached at Mitch.Samet@nyasp.org.

 Amy Fisk is the NYASP Student Liaison Leader and Job Network Coordinator.
-She received her Bachelor’s Degree in Psychology in 2013, and her Master’s Degree and Certificate of Advanced Study in 2015 from Alfred University.
-Amy is in the process of completing her doctorate in school psychology, and is a Nationally Certified School Psychologist.
-Amy has experience in the K-12 schools, as well as in disability services at the college level.
+Amy received her Doctorate in School Psychology from Alfred University, and is a Nationally Certified School Psychologist.
+Amy has experience in the K-12 schools, as well as disability services at the college level.
 She is currently the Assistant Dean of Accessibility at SUNY Geneseo, overseeing support services for students with disabilities and working with key campus stakeholders to promote an equitable, inclusive campus environment.
 Her primary research interest is in the area of postsecondary education transition for students with disabilities, and the practice of non-traditional school psychology.
 She can be reached at Amy.Fisk@nyasp.org.